 Table of Contents

-As mentioned, a key reason for installing a VPN on your iPhone is to bypass strict censoring of the internet.
+As mentioned, a key reason for using VPN on iPhone is to bypass strict censoring of the internet.
 For instance, you’ll want to be prepared when you’re traveling to China.
 China is notoriously known for its firewall, nicknamed “The Great Firewall of China.”

 When traveling to China, you’ll find that you have no access to apps or websites that you’re familiar with.
 You can’t access Facebook, Gmail, YouTube, and other sites that are not inline with China’s internet policy.
 We can assure you that getting blocked from using your regular apps makes having the latest iPhone seems pointless.